alexfernandez/alexfernandez.github.io/2017/origins-language.md

 with little credibility.
 This is not what we are doing here;
-we are not tracing common roots for all languages, but trying to establish how all languages evolved.
+we are not tracing common roots for all languages, but trying to establish how language features evolved.

 We need some other tools to delve into the darkness of time.